jsmolka/blog/content/posts/horizons/index.md

 But alas, he fell
 His cries, swallowed by the sea
 -->
 [Otherworldly](https://www.youtube.com/watch?v=l_MtK_kPtNU) is a prime example for the emotional lyrics and pop-style production of Horizons.
-Like most songs of the album, it follows the ABABCB structure (verse, chorus, verse, chorus, bridge, chorus).
+Like most songs on the album, it follows the ABABCB structure (verse, chorus, verse, chorus, bridge, chorus).
 It's a classic love song in which the narrator describes the feelings for his partner.

 The song culminates in probably the best bridge of the album: